futrime/lip/docs/en/commands/lip_install.md

 - `--dry-run`

-  Don’t actually install anything, just print what would be.
+  Don't actually install anything, just print what would be.

 - `--upgrade`